lucasjoliveau/doc/fr/developer/tutorials/web.md

 model) or they can be generated on-the fly (locally to the client by javascript code, or remotely by a method of a model).

-In Odoo Web, the component responsible for handling and reacting to these actions is the _Action Manager_.
+In Konvergo ERP Web, the component responsible for handling and reacting to these actions is the _Action Manager_.

 #### Using the Action Manager

-The action manager can be invoked explicitly from javascript code by creating a dictionary describing [an action](../reference/backend/actions.html#reference-actions) of the right type, and calling an action manager instance with it.
+The action manager can be invoked explicitly from javascript code by creating a dictionary describing [an action](../reference/backend/actions#reference-actions) of the right type, and calling an action manager instance with it.

 `do_action()` is a shortcut of `Widget()` looking up the « current » action